zmek/patientflow/notebooks/README.md

 The `PATH_TO_PATIENTFLOW` environment variable needs to be set so notebooks know where the patientflow repository resides on your computer.
 You have various options:

-- use a virtual enviromment and set PATH_TO_PATIENTFLOW up within that
+- use a virtual environment and set PATH_TO_PATIENTFLOW up within that
 - set PATH_TO_PATIENTFLOW globally on your computer
 - let each notebook infer PATH_TO_PATIENTFLOW from the location of the notebook file, or specify it within the notebook